finos/common-domain-model/documentation/source/event-model.rst

 * a ``QuantityChange`` primitive which includes a before attribute that defines the terms of the trade between the original parties before the novation and an after attribute the defines the terms of the trade between the original parties after the novation, in which the quantity should be less than the quantity in the before state and greater than 0 (0 would represent the case of a *full novation*).

 A business event is *atomic* in the sense that its underlying primitive event constituents cannot happen independently: they either all happen together or they do not happen.
 In the above partial novation example, the existing trade between the parties must be downsized at the same time as the new trade is instantiated.

+The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a trade state that *already* existed.
+By contrast, the ``after`` trade state provides a full definition of that object, because that trade state is occurring for the first time and it is the occurrence of the primitive event that triggered a transition to that new trade state.
+By tying each trade state in the lifecycle to a previous trade state, primitive events are one of the mechanisms by which *lineage* is implemented in the CDM.

 Selected attributes of a business event are further explained below: